James Fallows: Awards

+Fallows has received numerous honorary degrees, including from the University of Utah, the University of Maryland, the University of Redlands, Northwestern University, Ursinus College, and in 2017 the University of Vermont.

 Personal life

 Fallows is married to writer and researcher Deborah Fallows, with whom he has two sons.
 The book Our Towns (2018) was co-authored and researched by the couple, which became the basis for an HBO documentary film in 2021.